 What's in a Name?

 No, our town is not named after the former US President and Know Nothing party member, Millard Fillmore.
-It is named after Jerome Fillmore, General Superintendent of the Southern Pacific Railroad in 1876-1877.
+It is named after Jerome Fillmore, General Superintendent of the Southern Pacific Railroad.
 The Sespe Land and Water Company joined the Southern Pacific Company in promoting the Fillmore location rather than the Cienega location to the east of current fish hatchery.
 On August 1, 1888, a street map of the town of Fillmore was recorded in the Ventura County Courthouse and by 1900, according to the Rand McNally Atlas, Fillmore had a population of 150.
 As far as we know, Mr. Fillmore’s time in the town named after him was limited to a quick stop on the train passing through.

 Joseph McNab prevailed upon the Southern Pacific RR to establish a station in what was to become Fillmore.
 As president of Sespe Land and Water Co. he steered development of the community.
 His name not only appears as McNab Ct., it also shows up on the McNab building on Sespe.
 He hired Wm.
 Mulholland to develop the Fillmore water system from the upper Sespe Creek.
 He moved a big home in Catalina Island to the corner of First and Saratoga.
 This home was later occupied by his son John and his wife Blanche from the Guiberson family.
 Many community events were held on the extensive grounds.